JPAC Joint United Kingdom (UK) Blood Transfusion and Tissue Transplantation Services Professional Advisory Committee

 Reducing the risk

-• prescribing by volume (mL) rather than in units [this is essential in neonatal/paediatric patients]
+• Calculate the volume to transfuse in mL for non-bleeding patients with a Hb target [this is essential in neonatal/paediatric patients]

 Further information/ resources